 We think that twin Yanmar 4BY-180 180-hp diesels are an ideal choice for a Trojan 10 Meter re-power project.
 One could put larger diesels in the boat, but speed was never this vessel's strong suit.
 And, after all, this boat is a vintage craft being re-powered, so it is wise to keep costs low.
 We would play to the boat's strengths - good sea-keeping stability, room and comfort.
 The small diesels give her respectable speed and tremendous range for cruising or fishing.

-Mack Boring is famous for running diesel maintenance classes for consumers and has been doing so for 28 years.
+Mack Boring is famous for diesel maintenance classes.

 The Cost, All Up